 The credit is a nonrefundable credit.
-To the extent that the credit cannot be used to reduce the tax liability for the current year, it may be offset against the tax liability of the subsequent year and each succeeding year up to 15 years.
+To the extent that the credit cannot be used to reduce the tax liability for the current year, it may be offset against the tax liability of the subsequent year and each succeeding year up to 20 years, for credits computed by corporations for taxable years beginning on or after January 1, 1988.
+The 20-year carryforward period applies to credits computed by pass-through entities for taxable years beginning on or after January 1, 1998.